Young Henry VIII: the boy who would be king

 Historians have long believed that very little evidence exists to inform us about the early years of the little prince Henry, says David Starkey.
-In this 2009 article from BBC History Magazine, Starkey tells David Musgrove why the untold story of Henry VIII's childhood is crucial in understanding his attitude to women, and his early success as king…
+Here. he tells David Musgrove why the untold story of Henry VIII's childhood is crucial in understanding his attitude to women, and his early success as king…

 For the wives of Henry VIII, “he was a very considerate husband, until he cut your head off”.
 That may sound like a consummate TV sound bite, but it’s one of the main messages that David Starkey is trying to get across in his reconsideration of the much-studied Tudor monarch – in two books, a TV series and an exhibition at the British Library.
 Starkey believes that Henry’s upbringing imbued him with a surprisingly positive view of women, given that this is the man who famously had six spouses.